arton0306/Configure/note/git.md

 * use difftool: `git difftool myfile`

 ## submodule
-the concept of submodule is that the main repo just store the hash of submodule
+the concept of submodule is that the main repo just store the hash of submodule's head

 ### for creater
 * `git clone --recurse` to clone the main repo and all submodules